What is Sobriety? Defining & Navigating Lifelong Commitment

 Outpatient rehabs are also a great ‘step-down’ option following successful inpatient treatment.

 Partial hospitalization programs are otherwise known as PHPs or day treatment programs.
 PHPs provide a high level of care, but patients can return home each night after treatment.
 Programs are usually around four to six hours a day for at least five days a week.

-In many cases, people may either ‘step-up’ or ‘step-down’ to a partial hospitalization program, depending on their needs.
+In many cases, people may either ‘step-up’ or ‘step-down’ to a partial hospitalization program.
 Many patients transfer to a partial hospitalization program from a less intensive outpatient program.
-In some cases, patients may enroll in a partial hospitalization program as their first entry into sobriety treatment.
+Others enroll in a partial hospitalization program as their first entry into sobriety treatment.

-However, medical detox alone isn't usually sufficient to help addicted people achieve long-term sobriety.
+However, medical detox alone usually isn't enough to achieve long-term sobriety.
 Detoxification does little to change long-term drug or alcohol abuse on its own.
 Patients should likely continue addiction treatment following detox.

-There are various aftercare programs available to help patients maintain sobriety following initial addiction treatment.
+Aftercare programs to help patients maintain sobriety following initial addiction treatment include:

 Many rehab treatment facilities provide aftercare programs.
 These types of aftercare programs vary significantly.
-Some facility-based programs offer sober-living arrangements, follow-up therapy sessions, medical evaluations, and support groups.
+They may offer:

 Most rehab treatment centers discuss and recommend aftercare services following initial addiction treatment.
 However, patients may prefer to contact treatment facilities to learn more.

-A sober living home is a residential facility for patients recovering from alcohol and substance use disorders.
+Sober living homes are residential facilities for patients recovering from substance use disorders.
 Some sober living homes are part of wider rehab facilities and government centers.
 However, many are independent organizations.